telefonicaid/thinking-cities/docs/topics/device_connection.md

 in the provisioning section above.

 Information for the command execution is sent using NGSI queries to the Context Broker, as if we were going to update directly the Context Entity that represents the device.
-As an example, we will send the `openUmbrella=false` configuration order with the following request:
+As an example, we will send the ` : false` configuration order with the following request:

     PUT /v2/entities